MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ```

 For now, the operation takes no arguments and does not return anything---in this case we write that it returns a `Unit` object, which is akin to `void` in C# or an empty tuple, `Tuple[()]`, in Python.
-Later, we will modify it to return an array of measurement results, at which point `Unit` will be replaced by `Result[]`.
+Later, it will be modified to return an array of measurement results, at which point `Unit` will be replaced by `Result[]`.

 ### Allocate qubits with `use`

-Within our Q# operation, we first allocate a register of three qubits with the `use` keyword:
+Within the Q# operation, allocate a register of three qubits with the `use` keyword:

 ```qsharp
         use qs = Qubit[3];